Sage-Bionetworks/SynapseWorkflowHook/README.md

 	- failure reason (if workflow job failed to complete)
 	- progress (0->100%), if provided by the Workflow engine

+### Setting up Amazon linux environment

+1. Install docker `sudo yum install docker`
+2. Must start the docker service: `sudo service docker start` or you will get this error: `Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
+Is the docker daemon running?`
+3. Allow for non-root user to manage docker: https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user
+4. Log out and back into instance to be able to do `docker images` as current user
+5. Install docker-compose https://docs.docker.com/compose/install/#install-compose.
+(Do not do apt-get install docker-compose)

 ### To use:

 #### Create a project, submission queue, workflow template and dashboard